ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 In order to resolve the issue, it is best to close the offending program and allow the operating system to release its memory.
 In severe cases, the system may need to be rebooted to free up all RAM.
 <----->

+## Poll 5: CPU vs GPU
+Which of the following statements is correct?
+1. Serial instructions are best handled by CPUs
+2. CPUs are specialized components that excel at parallel processing
+3. GPU cores are more powerful than CPU cores

 ## 11. Long Term Data Storage
 Computers read both data and instructions from storage to perform various tasks.
 Thus, for data to be processed, it must first be stored in a way that makes it accessible to the CPU.
 There are many different storage devices available today that are capable of storing data for an extended period of time.
 Storage devices such as hard drives and flash drives contain non-volatile memory which is like paper.
 Even though it can be destroyed or erased, if properly cared for, it can last for a very long period of time.